-The New Zealand Snow Safety Institute offers professional courses for those wishing to up-skill in mountaineering, alpine and rock skills.
+The New Zealand Snow Safety Institute offers professional courses for those wishing to up-skill in mountaineering, back-country skiing and riding, or general alpine and rope-work skills.
 All courses are conducted at Temple Basin Ski Area in the middle of the Southern Alp’s Main Divide.
 All course fees include on mountain accommodation and meals.
+All participants become members of Temple Basin Ski Club upon registering for a course so the rest of the season you’ll enjoy full membership benefits on and off the mountain.
 For full course details please visit our courses page.

 Temple Basin is unique in that there is no access road to the top.
 Instead you leave your car at the bottom and make your way up on foot.

 Approximately 800 metres west of the car park you’ll find the Goods Lift which will send your gear skyward and lighten your load.
 It’s a good tip to hang onto your ski poles as they make the hike a little easier.
 If there’s snow to low levels it’s best to phone the office for an update as crampons may be an advantage.
 Generally hiking boots or running shoes with an aggressive sole are suitable footwear for the track.